Earn up to 3.35% APY2. No account fees. No minimum balances.

 Cash flow management software for rental properties is a digital tool specifically built to track, analyze, and report on these financial movements.
 Unlike general accounting software, it’s tailored to the unique needs of landlords and property managers.
 This software automates tasks like income and expense logging, categorizes transactions, and generates financial reports relevant to rental businesses.
 It acts as a dedicated cash flow management system for your real estate portfolio.

-Many platforms also include tools for collecting security deposit and managing tenant ledgers, making it easier to track balances, outstanding payments, and deposit returns.
+Many platforms also include tools for collecting security deposits and managing tenant ledgers, making it easier to track balances, outstanding payments, and deposit returns.

 Why is effective cash flow management crucial for landlords?